 Becoming an Air Force Recruiter

 Becoming an Air Force recruiter can be the most challenging and gratifying job you will ever have.
 Only the best need apply.
-The development and maintenance of our national defense structure requires a steady flow of highly-qualified and motivated young men and women to perform the multitude of jobs required in the Air Force today and tomorrow.
+The development and maintenance of our national defense structure require a steady flow of highly-qualified and motivated young men and women to perform the multitude of jobs required in the Air Force today and tomorrow.

 Recruiters are responsible for the number and quality of young men and women who enlist and begin their Air Force careers.
 There are few jobs in the Air Force more challenging, satisfying, and rewarding as Air Force Recruiting.
 A more vital enlisted profession does not exist in the United States Air Force.